Click Here for Our Recommended Antivirus for Your Device

 What is Bluehost?

-Bluehost is a popular hosting service provider, especially renowned for its WordPress hosting prowess.
-It provides a variety of services and is currently powering over 2 million websites globally.
+Bluehost is a popular hosting service provider renowned for its WordPress hosting prowess.
+It provides various services and is currently powering over 2 million websites globally.

-Owned and operated by the Utah-based Endurance International Group, Bluehost was ideated in 1996 and established in the year 2003.
+Owned and operated by the Utah-based Endurance International Group, Bluehost was ideated in 1996 and established in 2003.

 Bluehost gained prominence as the most suitable WordPress hosting service as it comes with a WordPress installer that makes the initial setup easier for amateur users.

-It offers shared hosting packages for WordPress as well as 3 other general shared hosting plans.
+It offers shared hosting packages for WordPress and 3 other general shared hosting plans.
 Running on SSD, Bluehost provides efficient and reliable services for all its clients.

 Moreover, the hosting service offers unlimited storage, FTP accounts, and SSH access.
 Bluehost’s content delivery network is powered by CloudFlare, contributing to optimized content delivery.